marcelpatrick/3rdPersonShooter/README.md

-		AActor* OtherActor, // Actor that got hit UPrimitiveComponent* OtherComp, // Other component that was hit (static mesh component associated to the actor) FVector NormalImpulse, // Force vector or impulse that will be imprinted by the hit const FHitResult& Hit); // Variable that will store info about the hit
+		AActor* OtherActor, // Actor that got hit UPrimitiveComponent* OtherComp, // Other component that was hit (static mesh component associated to the actor) FVector NormalImpulse, // Force vector or impulse that will be imprinted by the hit const FHitResult& Hit); // const reference Variable that will store info about the hit
 ```

 In Projectile.cpp: Define the OnHit Callback function to be called by OnComponentHit and specify what actions it will perform.